gdvallance/production-openclinica-docker/README.md

 - If the host machine is re-booted or shutdown without the containers being shutdown first, then you can get a 'Waiting for changelog lock' error.
 This is caused by a corrupted table on `postgres` giving `liquibase` a hissy-fit.
 See: [https://stackoverflow.com/questions/15528795/liquibase-lock-reasons](https://stackoverflow.com/questions/15528795/liquibase-lock-reasons).
 Have not tested an elegant fix.
 You can resolve the error by bring down the containers and deleting the `postgres` persistance volume.
 E.g. `panbordex_ocdb-data` and restoring from backups if you have them.

+- Webservices are installed in theory but have not been tested if they work.
+Unlikely that they do.
+Getting these operational is on the TODO list.

 ## References

 - [https://github.com/JensPiegsa/OpenClinica](https://github.com/JensPiegsa/OpenClinica) -- This was the foundation of the project.
 I initially used the image from the Docker Repository (see below) however, for various reasons I had to re-develop and build a later version, but it was through adapting Jens' code, especially his `Dockerfile` and `run.sh`.